 Before joining the CRWC, Elise demonstrated her dedication to protecting the Russian River Watershed, spearheading initiatives at the Russian River Confluence.
 Her ability to forge coalitions of government, nonprofit, and tribal organizations has propelled critical restoration projects forward.
 She created the Respect Russian River campaign, fostering collaboration among Sonoma and Mendocino counties and engaging stakeholders from individuals to businesses to agencies to work together for the health of the river.
 As Project Manager for Supervisor Hopkins in the County of Sonoma, she has led community outreach and political advocacy for a diverse array of projects from water systems to public infrastructure.

 Elise's leadership was apparent in her founding and guiding environmentally-focused nonprofits like the Colorado Maker Hub and the Alliance for Sustainable Colorado.
 Drawing from her extensive experience in government, nonprofit, and corporate sectors, she brings a wealth of policy acumen, management proficiency, and environmental outreach expertise.
 After spending years away in Colorado, Elise has been ecstatic to return to the rivers and ocean of her native California.
 Elise is an avid gardener, storyteller, and community builder.
 "I am honored to have the opportunity to work with this exceptional Board in advancing CRWC's mission.
 This team has accomplished so much, and yet there is still more to be done to protect the well-being of the river.
 Working together with our regional partners, I am eager to lead CRWC to preserve and protect our watershed."
 Please join us in extending a warm welcome to Elise Weiland as she embarks on this journey with us.
+Have you seen the updated StoryMap of the Carmel River Watershed Health Report Card?
+CRWC continues to support this science based monitoring effort with CSU Monterey Bay.
+New indicators coming soon: threatened species, and wildfire and suppression focusing on sedimentation, erosion and other ecological impacts.

 As part of the Monterey County Wildfire Resilience and Capacity Building Project, the State Coastal Conservancy has awarded a grant to the Resource Conservation District of Monterey County, Fire Safe Council of Monterey County, Central Coast Prescribed Burn Association, and Carmel River Watershed Conservancy.
 CRWC will receive support for a shared part-time position that aids in developing educational materials and organizing events within the Carmel River watershed area.
 This role will be collaboratively shared with the Fire Safe Council for Monterey County, focusing on wildfire prevention and management education in Carmel Valley communities.
 This grant represents a significant contribution to the broader effort of enhancing environmental and wildfire resilience in Monterey County.